quambene/bogrep/README.md

 ```

 To update bogrep to a new version, run `cargo install bogrep` again.
 Versions
-0.x.x will not be backwards compatible.
-Remove Bogrep's configuration directory
+0.x will not be backwards compatible and breaking changes are expected.
+Remove
-before running Bogrep (see [Supported operating systems](#supported-operating-systems)).
+Bogrep's configuration directory (see [Supported operating
+systems](#supported-operating-systems)) if you experience an issue when running
+Bogrep.

 ### Install Bogrep from [github.com](https://github.com/quambene/bogrep)